-rticipation of all stakeholders, the impact assessment phase was carried out, evaluating of the impacts of each issue, considering financial, social and environmental concerns.
+Applying the principles of participation of all stakeholders, the impact assessment phase was carried out, evaluating the frequency and magnitude of the impacts of each issue, considering financial, social and environmental concerns.

-re assessed using scores based on frequency of panel and interview mentions.
+Stakeholder expectations were assessed using scores based on frequency of panel and interview mentions.

-he topics relevant to the industry and the additional ones identified in the workshop were leaders.
+In the case of the company, the topics relevant to the industry and the additional ones identified in the workshop were evaluated with managers and leaders.